PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

     ![Complete/incomplete schema, with entered mark of 1, shown to students as a tick.](images/assignment-marking-manual-mark.png)

+    Marks can also be entered directly in the Assignment Submissions tab or the Gradebook Grid view.

 === "Marks: Marking Rubric"

-    Assignments may use a Marking Rubric to efficiently give feedback and mark based on specific criteria.
+    Assignments may use a **Marking Rubric** to efficiently give feedback and mark based on specific criteria.
 If used, this appears under the Overall Feedback box.

     To mark the work, **select the relevant mark level for each criterion**.
 The total mark is automatically calculated from your selections.